allymhong/allymhong.github.io/_posts/2022-10-12-fritter-approaches-updated.md

 * Downvote a Freet
 * Unvote a Freet (by tapping on the same icon that is highlighted, or selected at that moment)

-Note: The Upvote / Downvote / Unvote metrics will affect the ranking of all Feeds (except Bookmarks Feeds).
+Note: The Upvote / Downvote / Unvote metrics will affect the ranking of all Feeds.

 # III.
 Synchronizations

-Explicit Synchronizations are mentioned:
+Explicit Synchronizations mentioned:
 * under the actions of [Concept (3): Fritter Feeds](#3-fritter-feeds-adjusted), and [Concept (7): Report](#7-report).
-* **To reduce the complexity of the interface, the Freets that a user has Bookmarked will make a type of “Fritter Feed” within itself, only utilizing the ranking by timestamps (rather than by counts of upvotes/downvotes, and ReFreets).**

 In summary: when users the report content to report a Freet, Fritter user, or citation, the view of Fritter Feeds are affected.
-* Freets “under review” are hidden from all Feeds;
+* Freets “under review” will be censored from Feeds and will show the reason it's being filtered;
 * Fritter users “under review” are prone to get suspended, warned, or deleted from Fritter as a whole; and
-* Citations are displayed to be “under review,” and removed from User’s personalized Feeds.
+* Citations are displayed to be “under review,” and be censored with warnings from User’s personalized Feeds.

 Posting Freets updates a user’s Feed; posting Freets with citations and/or hashtags updates both citation and hashtag feeds.

-Upvoting, downvoting, and ReFreeting affect the ranking of Fritter Feeds.
+Upvoting and downvoting affect the ranking of Fritter Feeds.

 Censoring Freets also affects what is displayed on certain User’s Feeds (removed from underage Feeds), and how they are displayed (displayed with relevant warning).